melezhik/ssh-sudo-check/README.md

     users = foo,bar,superuser

-    # this is the name of sudo group
+    # this is the name of `sudoers' group
     # change this to something different to match your requirements
     # f.e. sudo_group = wheel
     sudo_group = sudo